Are you looking for the next step in your accounting career? We encourage you to apply today!

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

 One (1) year of the General Experience must have been performing the most complex accounting functions OR acting in a lead or consultative capacity at the level of Associate Accountant or Associate Accounts Examiner.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-College training in accounting or a closely related field may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.
+1. College training in Accounting or a closely related field may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree

-Certification in any of the following may be substituted for one (1) year of the General and Special Experience: Certified Public Accountant, Certified Internal Auditor.
+3. Certification in any of the following may be substituted for one (1) additional year of the General Experience: Certified Public Accountant, Certified Internal Auditor

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER